CIRCA is an online magazine publishing reviews, essays and projects around the theory and practice of contemporary art in Ireland.

 In its very first editorial, the editors made clear their aim for the magazine:

 “To look at art production in a broad sense; we feel it is important to strike a balance between articles on particular art and artists and a more searching analysis of art production in a socio-political context.”

 CIRCA became a quarterly in 1992.
 Its last statement in 2011 read:

 “CIRCA is Ireland’s leading magazine for contemporary visual arts.
 Appearing quarterly, its 112 full-colour pages contain news, reviews, previews, interviews, feature articles and a host of images.
 The magazine is dedicated to reflecting visual culture as it unfolds throughout Ireland while also reporting on important developments further afield.
 CIRCA is a vital resource for artists, academics, students, researchers, arts administrators, those working in related fields and all who are interested in visual culture in Ireland.”

 For various reasons, mainly funding related, CIRCA stopped printing in Winter 2009.
 Its last printed issue was its 130th.
 It continued as an online publication until 2013.

 In December 2015, Michaële Cutaya and Marian Lovett responded to a call for proposals on the future of CIRCA.
 Their collaboration on the project began in February 2016.
 They have re-deployed CIRCA Art Magazine as an online publishing platform.
 Chris Hayes joined the team as assistant editor in January 2018.

 CIRCA Art Magazine is a charitable company incorporated in Northern Ireland.

-CIRCA’s non executive directors are Brian Redmond and Peter FitzGerald.
+CIRCA’s non executive directors are Peter FitzGerald, Sara Greavu, Stephanie McBride and Brian Redmond.

 Michaële Cutaya is a writer and researcher on art living in County Galway.
 She writes essays and reviews for Irish publications in print and online.
 She co-founded Fugitive Papers in 2011.
 Full Bibliography